moa-digitalagency/LithiaseWeb/replit.md

-# Webapp Lithiase - Application médicale de gestion de calculs rénaux
+# Algorithme Lithiase KALONJI - Application médicale de gestion de calculs rénaux

 ## Overview
-Webapp Lithiase is a single-physician web application designed for managing patient records related to lithiasis (kidney stones).
+Algorithme Lithiase KALONJI is a single-physician web application designed for managing patient records related to lithiasis (kidney stones).
 The application facilitates comprehensive patient data entry, utilizes an inference engine to propose kidney stone types, and generates detailed PDF reports.
 Its core purpose is to streamline the management and analysis of kidney stone cases, offering a robust tool for medical professionals.
 The project aims to provide a comprehensive, secure, and user-friendly system for medical data management with advanced analytical capabilities.

 ## User Preferences
 I want iterative development.